johnlacomba/Game-SpaceTradingSim/AWS_INTEGRATION.md

 # AWS Cognito Integration - Implementation Summary

-This document summarizes the changes made to integrate AWS Cognito authentication with the Space Trading Simulation game.
+This document summarizes the changes made to integrate AWS Cognito authentication with the Sphere of Influence game.

 ## 🔄 Changes Made